aiden2480/kanjithing/README.md

 Google chrome will automatically update the extension as I publish new updates if you install from the chrome store.
 If installing from this repository, `git clone` this repository and then run `git pull origin master` yourself.
 You'll need to go back into the [chrome extension settings](chrome://extensions) and press the refresh icon next to the extension to reload.

+I'm using a [custom GitHub action](.github\workflows\updatewebstore.yml) to automatically publish new versions of the extension to the chrome store every time I change the `version` parameter in the `manifest.json` file.

 ## :file_cabinet: API
 The kanji drawing guide videos are sourced from [KanjiAlive](https://app.kanjialive.com/api/docs), and cached using a [middleman I created](https://replit.com/@chocolatejade42/kanjithing-backend) (as RapidAPI limits requests).